cvlmtg/vim-256noir/README.rst

 Features
 --------
 - Minimal colors, to avoid distracting
-- Shades of gray for most elements; red for exceptional elements (constants & errors)
+- Shades of gray for most elements; orange for exceptional elements (constants & errors)
 - Bright keywords to highlight structure.
 - Dark comments & strings to emphasize surrounding code.